microsoft/onnxruntime/docs/tutorials/mobile/helpers/model-usability-checker.md

                         Logging level (default: info)
 ```

 ## Use with NNAPI and CoreML

-The script will check if the operators in the model are supported by the NNAPI EP and CoreML EP.
+The script will check if the operators in the model are supported by ORT's NNAPI Execution Provider (EP) and CoreML EP.
 Depending on how many operators are supported, and where they are in the model, it will estimate if using NNAPI or CoreML is likely to be beneficial.
 It is always recommended to performance test to validate.

 Example output from this check looks like:
 ```